-By resolution of the Bank's Board of Directors, ATLANTICO is making contributions under a defined contribution plan, corresponding to a fixed percentage of 8% of the monthly pensionable salary of each employee (5% by the Bank and 3% by the employee), in order to ensure employees hired locally or their families, the entitlement to cash benefits covering oldage, disability or death pension supplements.
+By resolution of the Bank's Board of Directors, ATLANTICO is making contributions under a defined contribution plan, corresponding to a fixed percentage of 8% of the monthly pensionable salary of each employee (5% by the Bank and 3% by the employee), in order to ensure employees hired locally or their families, the entitlement to cash benefits covering old-age, disability or death pension supplements.
 The old-age retirement pension is awarded to employees if they are 60 years old and have at least 5 years of continuous service at the Bank.
 The disability benefit is awarded to employees who have 5 years of continuous service and who have been diagnosed total and permanent disability equal to 100%.
 In case of death, employees may appoint beneficiaries and respective percentages of the reimbursement's distribution.

 On December 2017, the Bank has set up a Pension Fund to which the amounts of contributions made up to date have been transferred.
-As at 31 December 2016, the amounts were recorded in the caption Provisions, as referred in note 18.